 Crew positions are show here mounted (left) and ready for action (right).
 (Picture from FM 17-63 Service of the Piece, 105-mm Howitzer, Self-Propelled.)

-It's obvious how the 105mm HMC M7 acquired the nickname of "Priest" when one notes the pulpit-like .50cal machine gun mount to the right of the howitzer.
 This is an M7B1, sporting the one-piece final drive and differential housing, heavy-duty suspension bogies, and fold-up armor towards the rear of the hull.
-The boxes around the headlight guards are for storing track grousers, and additional stowage boxes and baskets are mounted on the hull rear.
+Stowage baskets are present on top of the rear stowage boxes.

 Late-model M7s were quite similar to the M7B1, but this rear view establishes that this vehicle is derived from the M4A3 Sherman, marking it as the latter.
 The rear plate dips below the sponson line, and the exhaust deflector grid can be seen below the rear plate.
 The rear stowage boxes and baskets are visible, as are handles on the side of the hull.
 Attachment points for various tools are welded to the rear plate.